mjopenglsdl/small3d/README.md

 _CRT_INLINE off64_t lseek64 (int fd, off64_t offset, int whence) {
   return _lseeki64(fd, (__int64) offset, whence);

 By changing all the occurrences of off64_t to _off64_t here, the code started compiling.
-However, the game and unit tests still do not always run on my Windows 8 and I have not been able to figure out the pattern by which they do.
-Sometimes it is after a restart, sometimes it is when I switch off the antivirus software and sometimes just like that, for no reason at all.
-Also, there is no text output so you cannot see what is happening at startup.
+It can get a bit confusing though, because there is no text output, so you cannot see what is happening at startup.

 **Mac**: No problems.
 There used to be an issue (many thanks to hithwen for spotting it and for providing the first successful compilation on a Mac - https://github.com/dimitrikourk/small3d/pull/2) but it has now been corrected.
 For the moment, **the correction is only available in the DEV version**, so if you would like to execute the project on a Mac, you will have to link to that one.
 Please have a look here, if you don't know how: